Overview

 • RJOS to provide $1,000 award to the winners to attend the ORS Annual Meeting and RJOS Annual Meeting; to cover travel expenses.

-• Waive ORS Annual Meeting registration fee and the RJOS Annual Meeting registration fee.
+• Complimentary ORS Annual Meeting registration and RJOS Annual Meeting registration.

 The Ruth Jackson Orthopaedic Society (RJOS) and the Orthopaedic Research Society will collaborate to promote and support young female investigators in field of orthopaedic research.
 Both the RJOS and the ORS are aligned in their missions to promote women in orthopaedic research, science, and practice.
 Therefore, this award represents the synergy of female leadership in the act of inspiring the younger generation of women in the field.